vladimir04/vladimir04/README.md

 ## 🤓 More about me

-- 🗺️ Lived in 3 different countries and travelled to more than 30
+- 🗺️ Lived in 3 different countries and traveled to more than 30
 - 🏠 Currently based in Bucharest, Romania
 - 💬 Ask me about Web Development
 - 📖 Learning about system design and Node.js
-- 🫶 Hobbies: sports, music, history and traveling
+- 🫶 Hobbies: sports, music, history, and traveling

 ## 📈 Stats